EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-07.md

 - **Hypothesis health check warnings** → adjust strategies or increase `deadline=None` for slower tests.
 - **Logfire authentication** → ensure environment variable `LOGFIRE_API_KEY` is set; fall back to `send_to_logfire=False` for offline demo.
 - **Coverage missing modules** → check `__init__.py` files and ensure tests import the modules under test.

+### Common pitfalls
+- **Flaky Hypothesis tests** – cap `max_examples` temporarily and log failing seeds for deterministic reruns.
+- **Snapshot drift** – update snapshots only after code review; commit baseline fixtures alongside code.
+- **Logfire noise** – set `send_to_logfire=False` during load testing to avoid rate limits, then re-enable for demos.

+## Student Success Criteria

+By the end of Session 07, every student should be able to:

+- [ ] Use parametrized and property-based tests to exercise FastAPI endpoints.
+- [ ] Generate coverage reports and interpret missing-line output.
+- [ ] Instrument the app with Logfire, correlating trace IDs across logs and tests.

+**If a box is unchecked, host a testing tune-up before Session 08.**

 ## AI Prompt Seeds
 - “Write pytest fixtures that override FastAPI dependencies with a temporary SQLite database.”